imediasystem/Mont-Spaw/README.md

 See the live version of [ROSSTAL](https://imediasystem.github.io/Rosstal/)

-Working on a website for a pipe-fitting company, aimed at improving client engagement through a streamlined digital platform using HTML, CSS, JavaScript and Angular.
+Working on a website for a pipe-fitting company, aimed at improving client engagement through a streamlined digital platform using HTML, CSS, JavaScript, jQuery and Angular.
 This project underscores my commitment to delivering high-quality web solutions.

 &nbsp;